 WASH THOSE HANDS

-Keeping hands clean is the best and easiest way to keep everyone healthy.
-Introduce hand-washing into baby’s routine so he develops a lifelong good habit: before and after meals, after coming home, or after playing outside are all key times to wash both baby’s hands and your own.
+Keeping hands clean is fundamental to keep everyone healthy- baby too.
+Introduce hand-washing into baby’s routine so they develop a lifelong good habit: before and after meals, after coming home, and after playing outside are all key times to wash both baby’s hands and your own.
 This can be particularly important when baby is teething and constantly sticking her hands in her mouth!

 SLEEP SLEEP SLEEP!

 Lack of sleep can lower the body’s immune response, so make sure your little one is getting enough sleep.
 Babies may need up to 18 hours of sleep and toddlers between 12 and 13 hours.
 Check with your child’s pediatrician to see how much sleep they should be getting.
 We know how hard it can be for busy parents to get enough sleep themselves but do your best.
 There’s no shame in letting the laundry or dishes pile up a bit.

 We know it’s been hard to stay away from big gatherings, but doing so is key to staying healthy this winter.
 If your children are in daycare, they are likely often in close quarters with others.
 This means it’s all the more important to make handwashing second nature, to remind everyone to wash and use hand sanitizer regularly, and to make it a habit to give the hands a good long scrub before eating, after using the bathroom, and first thing when returning home from the outside world.

 Make sure you are routinely cleaning and sanitizing frequently used surfaces and items like counter tops, cell phones, etc. Those baby toys can get particularly gross when your little one is teething and should get a routine wipe down as well.
 We love Seventh Generation’s botanical disinfecting wipes.
 They are safe for baby and SO easy to use.
 If possible, avoid letting your baby play with objects such as cell phones & car keys, as they can harbor quite a bit of yucky bacteria.